 Pokémon Scarlet and Violet Ting Lu

-Ting-Lu is a dark/ground-type legendary Pokémon native to Socarrat Trail.
+Ting-Lu is a dark and ground Pokémon native to Socarrat Trail.

 In Scarlet, it’s described as the fear poured into an ancient ritual vessel, which has clad itself in rocks and dirt to become a Pokémon.
 In Violet, it’s described as slowly bringing its exceedingly head down upon the ground, splitting the earth open with huge fissures that run over 160 feet deep.